Probate Q&A Series How does a personal representative in North Carolina schedule an appraisal and sell household furnishings and farm equipment?

 1. Inventory and Appraisal

-Within 90 days after appointment, the personal representative must file an inventory and appraisal of all estate property.
+Within 3 months after appointment, the personal representative must file an inventory of all estate property.
 See N.C.
-Gen. Stat. § 28A-18.
-The appraisal establishes fair market value as of the date of death.
+Gen. Stat. § 28A-20.
+The inventory lists the fair market value as of the date of death.
 Steps include:

-• Hire a qualified appraiser experienced in household goods and farm equipment.
+• Hire a qualified appraiser experienced in household goods and farm equipment if needed to determine value.

 • Gather all items: furniture, appliances, tools, tractors, and implements.

-• Prepare a detailed list for the appraiser, noting condition and location.
+• Prepare a detailed list, noting condition and location.

-• File the completed inventory and appraisal with the clerk of superior court.
+• File the completed inventory with the clerk of superior court.

 2. Authority to Sell Personal Property